-Since we’re all staying safe at home for the foreseeable future, it’s important to me that I take this time to bond with my kids.
+With all four of my kids in school and my two oldest in high school, it’s important to me that I take this time to bond with my kids.
 To play with them.
-This also means I have the time to talk to them, or at least open up a discussion with my eldest kids, about making responsible choices with alcohol.
+To spend time with them.
+This also means taking the time to talk to them, or at least open up a discussion with my eldest kids, about making responsible choices with alcohol.

-To make it a little easier, I partnered with Responsibility.org, a national, not-for-profit working to inspire a lifetime of responsible alcohol choices.
+To make it a little easier, I continue to partner with Responsibility.org, a national, not-for-profit working to inspire a lifetime of responsible alcohol choices.
 If you want to start talking with your kids, here are five tips to help you have that conversation.
 And remember—it’s not a one-time conversation, we will keep having these discussions as we grow together as a family!

 Since 2003, conversations between parents and kids have increased by 73 percent.
 During that same period, underage drinking has decreased by 50 percent.